 Unusually among Schools of Mathematics and Statistics, UNSW has vigorously pursued one very applied specialty, meteorology and oceanography.
 Work in the Climate Change Research Centre - which evolved out of the School - aims to get the “big picture” of the interaction between oceans and the atmosphere, which drives such global phenomena as El Niño.

-Other centres connected to the School are the the Australian Research Council Centre of Excellence for Mathematics and Statistics of Complex Systems (MASCOS) and the Australian Centre for Commercial Mathematics (ACCM).
-Professor Ian Sloan is MASCOS' Deputy Director, and the Centre has research interests in risk modelling, critical phenomena, dynamical systems and complex networks.
-The ACCM was established in 2011, and it aims to conduct projects with industry in order to solve complex problems utilising advanced mathematics and statistics.
+Other centres connected to the School were the the Australian Research Council Centre of Excellence for Mathematics and Statistics of Complex Systems (MASCOS) and the Australian Centre for Commercial Mathematics (ACCM).
+Professor Ian Sloan AO was MASCOS' Deputy Director, and the Centre had research interests in risk modelling, critical phenomena, dynamical systems and complex networks.
+The ACCM was established in 2011, and conducted projects with industry in order to solve complex problems utilising advanced mathematics and statistics.

 The School has also been active in interactions with high school education, with members taking a leading part in HSC exams and in defending syllabuses against “dumbing down”.
 The magazine Parabola has been providing enrichment material for talented high school students since 1964.
 Baxter said at the launch, “There is a world-wide shortage of both [scientists and mathematicians], particularly of mathematicians, which, if it is not met by the present generation of students, will continue to retard the rate of technological advance for many years to come.”
 That is still true, as many more sciences have gained mathematical sophistication – bioinformatics being only the latest example.